minhyekimlee/Interpretable-Machine-Learning/README.md

 * Evaluation factors
   * Accoring to our dataset, the factors that if the mortage is high-priced are being reported(showed as loan amount std), the reason why was these chosen is because it is a imporant features of the mortgage.
 According to our feature importance,the loan amount is 4th importance toward our preditive object.
 ## Metrics
-### Metrics should be chosen to reflect potential realworld impacts of the model.

 * Model performance measures
   * In our project, we choose AUC as the Metrics of the model: in machine learining, AUC is one of the most important evaluation metrics for checking the model’s performance.
 * Decision thresholds